sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 *There's no need to copy and paste the generated code - it's already included in the included Lambda function, but take note of the secret name and region.*

-Click `Store` to finish
+Click `Store` to finish.

 ## Create the Lambda function

-Go to AWS Lambda
+Go to AWS Lambda.

 Click `Create function`.